murphJus/Klipper-cfgs-for-CoPrint-KCM-Ender3V3-SE-KE/README.md

 PID_CALIBRATE HEATER=extruder TARGET=your target temp
 ```

-After it finishes click the save and restart firmware button and record your values.
+After it finishes click the save and restart firmware button and record your values without saving.

 Input your values into the chroma_head.cfg extruder
 ```